Mary-Dulany James: Tenure

 James was sworn into the Maryland Senate on January 11, 2023.
 She is a member of the Judicial Proceedings Committee and the Executive Nominations Committee.

 Political positions

 While in the Maryland House of Delegates, James was considered a moderate to conservative Democrat.
 In January 2012, she formed a Blue Dog caucus in the state legislature along with other centrist Democratic members of the Maryland House of Delegates.

+Electoral reform

+In November 2025, James said she would consider a bill to redraw Maryland's congressional districts in response to Republican mid-decade redistricting efforts in various red states, but added that her vote would depend on the maps being proposed and that she considered mid-decade redistricting overall to be risky.
+She supports drawing her legislative district into a congressional district that included Western Shore counties around Baltimore instead of including it in a district including counties on the Eastern Shore of Maryland.
+In February 2026, James said she opposed holding a vote on a bill that would redraw Maryland's congressional districts to improve the Democratic Party's chances of winning the 1st congressional district, the only congressional district held by Republicans in the state.

+In February 2026, James was one of two Democratic state senators to vote against a bill that would ban minority voter suppression and dilution in local and county elections.

 Energy

 In February 2013, James voted for a bill that would allow a surcharge of up to $2 a month on residential natural gas bills to pay for new pipelines and distribution system upgrades.
-The bill passed the Maryland House of Delegates by a vote of 119-18, and later passed the state senate by a vote of 34-13.
+The bill passed the Maryland House of Delegates by a vote of 119–18, and later passed the state senate by a vote of 34–13.

 Gun control

 During the 2013 legislative session, James was one of 18 Democratic state delegates to vote against the Firearm Safety Act of 2013, a bill that placed restrictions on firearm purchases and magazine capacity in semi-automatic rifles.